Guides - Deploying WordPress through the Linode Marketplace

 Open your web browser and navigate to

-http://[domain]/wp-admin/, where [domain] can be replaced with the custom domain you entered during deployment or your Compute Instance’s IPv4 address or rDNS domain (such as
+http://[domain]/wp-admin/, where [domain] can be replaced with the custom domain you entered during deployment or your Compute Instance’s rDNS domain (such as

 192-0-2-1.ip.linodeusercontent.com).
+You can also use your IPv4 address, though the connection will not be secure.
 See the Managing IP Addresses guide for information on viewing IP addresses and rDNS.

 NoteA TLS/SSL certificate is automatically generated for your custom domain, enabling you to connect to the site over the